gabrielvfonseca/site/.github/CONTRIBUTING.md

 - Follow existing code style and conventions
 - Include tests if applicable
 - Update documentation as needed
-- Ensure your PR follows the [project's philosophy](/docs/overview.mdx)
+- Ensure your PR follows the project's coding standards and conventions

 ## Code Style